stealth-prk/Stealths-PRK-Companion/README.md

 # Stealth's PRK Companion

-A deliberately small, standalone web companion for Anarchy Online / Project Rubi-Ka.
+A deliberately small, standalone web companion for Project Rubi-Ka.

 It provides an always-on-top browser window for AO resources without injecting into, reading from, or automating the game client.